guo188/energy_web/README.md

 # energy_web
-This is a web project used in the area of energy.
+This is a web project used in the area of energy